rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationNutanix.md

 - There is a single argument of type DownloadNutanixSnapshotInput.
 - Returns AsyncRequestStatus.
+### downloadvdisks
+Download virtual disks from the snapshot of a Nutanix virtual machine

+Supported in v9.2
+Start an asynchronous job to download multiple virtual disks from a specified Nutanix virtual machine snapshot.
+Once initiated, you will receive an asynchronous request ID in response.
+To obtain the URL for downloading the virtual disk files, including the specific virtual disks, send a GET request to 'nutanix/vm/request/{id}'.

+- There is a single argument of type DownloadNutanixVmSnapshotVirtualDisksInput.
+- Returns AsyncRequestStatus.
 ### downloadvmfromlocation
 Download a snapshot from a replication target